devleaks/followthegreens/docs/index.md

 will set rabbit mode back to automagic tuning depending on aircraft speed and recommended speed range.

+You can use these commands to force the rabbit in a certain mode and get used to that mode, for discovery or testing for example.
+Once you'll get a feeling of the different mode, it will be magic to taxi just watching the greens.

 # Notes on Performances

+When inactive, FtG uses no resources.

+Recall that FtG is only active while it runs and during taxiing, when _fps_ is not an issue.

 Follow the greens uses little resources.

-1. Every 10 seconds or so, FtG checks the aircraft position and speed and adjust greens accordingly. («aircraft flight loop») Checks occurs slightly more often if the aircraft moves fast.
+1. Every 5 seconds or so, depending on the aircraft speed, FtG checks the aircraft position and speed and adjust greens accordingly. («aircraft flight loop») Checks occurs slightly more often if the aircraft moves fast.
 2. The rabbit flight loop» is called more often, depending on the rabbit speed.
 The faster the rabbit, the more pressure on X-Plane.
-With 0.2 seconds rabbit, FtG is unnoticable.
+With 0.2 seconds rabbit, FtG is _unnoticable_.
+Faster rabbits may impact performance.

-Also recall that FtG is only active while it runs and during taxiing, when _fps_ is not an issue.
-When inactive, FtG uses no resources.

-When activated, one might expect a slight hiccup when looking for a route at a large airport with numerous taxiways.
+When a new green is initiated, one might expect a slight hiccup when looking for a route at a large airport with numerous taxiways.
 Hiccup should not last more than one or two seconds in this case.
 During the computation, X-Plane seems to freeze for a couple of seconds but it never last.